laserpants/area-51/docs/README.md

 ##### Open rows

 A row can be either *open* or *closed*.
-Whereas a closed row has a sequence that ends with the empty row, an open row is one in which the final element is a variable:
+A closed row has a sequence that ends with the empty row, whereas an open row is one in which the final element is a variable:

 ```
 { id : int, name : string | a }